TESA-workshops/Small-Pelagics-Workshop-2023/README.md

 **Where:** [Atlantic Science Enterprise Centre (ASEC)](https://www.dfo-mpo.gc.ca/science/organization/sec-ces/atlantic-atlantique/index-eng.html), [343 Université Ave., Moncton, NB.](https://goo.gl/maps/b8MkB6J9Ydot5snE9)

 **Format:** Hybrid, in-person workshop with possibility to join via MS Teamss

+Day 1 – Focused on challenges in existing stock assessments/management strategy evaluations (MSEs) for small pelagics and potential solutions.

+Day 2 – Focused on acoustic survey designs from DFO surveys and how it is used for stock assessment.

+Day 3 – Provide a synopsis report on bridges/barriers to small pelagic monitoring and stock assessment with potential solutions proposed.

 ## Organisers